OpenWaterFoundation/owf-app-infomapper-ng-doc-user/mkdocs-project/docs/appendix-install/app-config.md

 * each file path encountered in a configuration file supports the following:
 	+ `filename` - full path will be the path to the **configuration file** appended with `/filename`
 	+ `/filename` - full path will be the path to the **application folder** appended with `/filename`
+	+ `URL` - URL to file using `http` or `https` protocol, which allows retrieving the file from a remote server

+URLs are most often used when retrieving a data layer from a remote machine, perhaps with attributes that are updated on a regular frequency.
+It may be possible to provide the application configuration or other data files via URLs.
+Combinations of higher-level file path specified as a URL and lower-level file path specified as a non-URL may be supported in the future, in order to support a URL+relative path data model.
+Currently each URL must be specified with full path.
+The use of URLs in GeoMapProject configuration files must be coordinated with GeoProcessor command files that create map configuration files.

+### Path Example for Local Files ###

 For example, consider the following InfoMapper data files organization, where maps are organized consistent with InfoMapper menus:

 ```
 assets/